TanYuanXiangElroy/Crypto_HYPE_scraper/README.md

     -   **In a browser:** Navigate to `http://localhost:5000/data`
     -   **In a new terminal:** Use `curl http://127.0.0.1:5000/data`

+3.  **Run the Terminal Dashboard:**
+    This project includes a terminal-based dashboard that provides a live-updating view of the latest prices from the database.

+    **Prerequisite:** Ensure the API Server is running in a separate terminal.

+    To start the dashboard, run:
+    ```bash
+    python dashboard.py
+    ```
+    Your terminal will clear and display a table of the most recent data, which automatically refreshes every 15 seconds.

 ## How to Add a New Pool to Scrape

 This project is designed to be easily extensible.
 Follow these steps to add a new DEX pool to the scraping list.